amp-labs/demo-hubspot-apollo/README.md

 This is a demo app to demonstrate the use of the Ampersand to build an integration use case involving Hubspot and Apollo.

-This project does the following:

 # Overview

+The app does the following:
 1. Read Lists of contacts from Hubspot & syncs those to the backend of the demo app.
 2. Reads from Apollo to understand which contacts have replied to messages / emails.
 3. Correlate the contact with the correct Contact in Hubspot via its email.